 Do you remember what kind of engine the 1993 Ford SVT Lightning was equipped with?

-Developed as part of the 10th generation of the Ford F-series, the SVT Lightning had a 5.8L V8 engine and was first produced from 1993 to 1995.
+Developed as part of the 10th generation of the Ford F-series, the SVT Lightning had a 5.8L Windsor V8 engine and was first produced from 1993 to 1995.
 It was brought back in 1999 until 2004 but now the Raptor mostly covers the same ground.
 The SVT lighting is so cool, in fact, that Lady Gaga herself drives one.

 Monty Rakusen/Cultura/Getty Images